statamic/v2-docs/content/collections/docs/environments.md

 title: Environments
 id: 0b47d058-a8cc-41ec-9938-b9ef68c03d8d
 overview: >
-  Sometimes it's beneficial to have different settings depending on where you are running the site.
-For instance, enabling debug mode when in development, but not in production.
+  It is often beneficial to have different settings depending on where you are running the site.
+For instance, you might want to enabele debug mode when in development, but not in production.
 ---

 ## The .env file {#the-env-file}

-The `.env` contains environment level variables.
-These can be used within Statamic settings files and are also used to change Statamic's behavior.

-The syntax in this file is:
+Environment variables are contained in a file named `.env`, kept in the root of your site.
+Many system settings can be affected here, and you can also set your own variables to use in any of Statamic's system settings.

+The `.env` syntax is a key/value pair that looks exactly like this:

 ```
 MY_VARIABLE=value
 DELICIOUSNESS=bacon
 ```

-Your `.env` file should _not_ be committed to version control, since it may contain confidential information, and since each developer / server could require a different environment configuration.
+You should _not_ commit your `.env` file to version control.
+It may contain confidential information (such as API keys), and each developer and/or server may require a different configuration setting.

-If you are developing with a team, you may wish to continue including a `env.example` file.
-By putting placeholder values in the example file, other developers on your team can clearly see which environment variables are needed to run the site.
+If you are working on a team, you may wish to continue including a `env.example` file filled with placeholder values.
+This is common best practice, alloweding other developers to get up and running quickly.

 ## Defining Environments {#defining-environments}

-By default, Statamic runs in the `production` environment.

-To specify a different environment, add `APP_ENV=foo` to your `.env` file, where `foo` is the name of your environment.
+Statamic runs in the `production` environment by default, unless otherwise specified.
+To specify a another environment, add `APP_ENV=foo` to your `.env` file, where `foo` is the name of your environment.

-## Environment settings {#environment-settings}
+## Environment Settings {#environment-settings}

 There are two options when it comes to environment-specific settings.
-You can mix-and-match them.
-Whatever feels natural to you.
+You can mix-and-match them, using whichever approach feels most logical to you.

 ### Option 1: Interpolation {#option-interpolation}